Big Six (Premier League): Origins

+Big Five

-In the 1980s, a Big Five—consisting of Manchester United, Liverpool, Everton, Arsenal and Tottenham Hotspur—emerged.
+In the 1980s, a Big Five—consisting of Liverpool, Manchester United, Arsenal, Everton and Tottenham Hotspur—emerged.
 The clubs dominated major competitions in the 1980s.
-Three of the clubs (Arsenal, Everton and Liverpool) dominated the First Division title during this period.
+Three of the clubs (Arsenal, Everton and Liverpool) dominated the First Division title during this period, with no club other than those three winning the First Division between 1982 and 1991.
+Between 1982 and 1988, Everton and Liverpool won every First Division title, in a period known as the Merseyside Monopoly.
 In October 1990, representatives of the Big Five met with media executive Greg Dyke to discuss the foundation of the Premier League, leading to its establishment in 1992.

+Big Two

 Manchester United finished first in five of the first seven seasons, and second in the other two.
 Following the appointment of Arsène Wenger as its head coach in 1996, Arsenal began to engage in higher levels of competitiveness with Manchester United, with the two clubs dominating the Premier League's top-two positions between 1998 and 2003.
 As a result, they were recognized as the Big Two of the Premier League by mainstream media.
 Manchester United won five league titles (1999–2000, 2000–01, 2002–03, 2006–07, 2007–08), while Arsenal secured two (2001–02, 2003–04).
 Arsenal's unbeaten 2003–04 season led to the nickname "The Invincibles," the only team to achieve this in the Premier League era.

-Emergence of the Big Four (2000s)
+Big Four

-Liverpool began to challenge the Big Two from 2001, due to their "treble" win of the UEFA Cup, Football League Cup and FA Cup, along with its striker Michael Owen winning the Ballon d'Or the same year, in addition to the club finishing in the top six of the Premier League in the early 2000s consistently.
+Liverpool began to challenge the Big Two from 2001, due to their treble win of the UEFA Cup, Football League Cup and FA Cup, along with its striker Michael Owen winning the Ballon d'Or the same year, in addition to the club finishing in the top six of the Premier League in the early 2000s consistently.
 However, the Big Two continued to dominate in the Premier League.
 The following year, Liverpool finished second, becoming the first club outside the Big Two since Newcastle United in 1997 to finish in the top two of the Premier League, though the Big Two would dominate the top two places once more the following season.

 In 2003, Chelsea was bought by Russian businessman Roman Abramovich, something which guided the club to improved performances and higher recognition.
 That, alongside Liverpool's increasing success, eventually formed a Big Four with Arsenal and Manchester United.
 Between 2004 and 2009, the Big Four dominated the top four of the Premier League, with Everton in 2005 being the only occurrence of a club outside the Big Four finishing in the top four during that time.
 From 2005 to 2012, the Big Four clubs appeared in seven of eight Champions League finals, with Liverpool, Manchester United, and Chelsea each winning one title, while Arsenal finished as runners-up in 2006.